-In addition to the four dolphins logo, I also have a smaller, simpler, more seal-like icon (marine mammal pun not intended) that I use on my blog and in a few other situations where a dichromatic icon fits better than the full-color dolphin logo displayed at the top of the page.
+In addition to the four dolphins logo, I have a smaller, simpler, more seal-like icon (marine mammal pun not intended) that I use for my blog and in a few other situations where a dichromatic icon fits better than the full-color dolphin logo.

 If you look closely, you will probably notice that the dolphin silhouette in this logo belongs to the second dolphin (from the left) in the original four dolphins logo.

 What does the “mb” stand for?
 The letters in the seal are my initials, but MB could also stand for:

 - “multum bonum” — Latin for “very good”: since I only put that seal on what I deem to be “very good”.

 - “My Blog” or “Matthew’s Blog” — the primary use of this icon is on my blog site.

 - “merit badge” — The “running stitch” around the outside is supposed to make the logo look like a patch.

 - “Megabyte” or “megabit” — common measurements for data storage (must be mega- since “millibyte” and “millibit” units do not exist).

 - “Mercedes-Benz” — a car company.